Building Healthy Relationships in Adulthood

 After the frame of active engagement is in place, finishing the relationship structure with all the rich texture and fabric of a meaningful, connected relationship requires the dynamic balancing of differences between people.
 As much as we all have in common as human beings, we also thrive in the friction of our diversity.
 This brings novelty, conflict, excitement, and risk.

 To be a truly safe and engaged partner, we need to be able to look after ourselves, hold onto our own steadiness when the other needs to fall apart, and vice versa.
 Finding a balance among staying connected and true authenticity, while also allowing some separateness and difference can feel scary at times.
-However, when an equilibrium between connection and separateness is found, it can give us the best of both worlds – a solid sense of self that is rooted in strong community and belonging.
+However, when an equilibrium between connection and separateness is found, it can give us the best of both worlds – a solid sense of self that is rooted in a strong community and belonging.

 For more FREE RESOURCES on this topic and others, visit our free resources page.